OPHoperHPO/freezed_carvekit_2023/README.md

 ### 🔍 Preprocessing methods:
 * `none` - No preprocessing methods used.
 * [`autoscene`](https://huggingface.co/Carve/scene_classifier/) - Automatically detects the scene type using classifier and applies the appropriate model. (default)
+* `auto` - Performs in-depth image analysis and more accurately determines the best background removal method.
+Uses object classifier and scene classifier together.
 > ### Notes:
-> 1. `AutoScene` may override the model and parameters specified by the user without logging.
+> 1. `AutoScene` and `auto` may override the model and parameters specified by the user without logging.
-> So, if you want to use a specific model, make all constant etc., you should disable `autoscene` preprocessing method first!
+> So, if you want to use a specific model, make all constant etc., you should disable auto preprocessing methods first!
+> 2. At the moment for `auto` method universal models are selected for some specific domains, since the added models are currently not enough for so many types of scenes.
+> In the future, when some variety of models is added, auto-selection will be rewritten for the better.
 ### ✂ Post-processing methods:
 * `none` - No post-processing methods used.
 * `fba` (default) - This algorithm improves the borders of the image when removing the background from images with hair, etc. using FBA Matting neural network.